Gross Motor Activities for Toddlers

 You don't need a yard, gym equipment, or lots of space.
-A hallway is perfect for animal walks.
+A hallway is great for animal walks.
 A living room with cushions on the floor becomes an obstacle course.
 A balloon and some music turns any room into a dance party.
-These activities work in apartments, small rooms, and rainy-day living rooms — because that's where toddlers actually live.
+These activities work in apartments, small rooms, and rainy-day living rooms, because that's where toddlers actually live.

 The random dice roll turns simple movements into a thrilling game.
 Kids stay engaged because they never know what action comes next, and the physical movements burn energy while building coordination and balance.